Simcha Zissel Ziv: Kelm Talmud Torah

-Ziv suffered from failing health which necessitated his spending long periods in his home, which was in Kelm.
-In 1881, he returned to Kelm, leaving his son, Nochum Zev Ziv to run the Talmud Torah in Grobin.
-Young men from Kelm and the surrounding areas flocked to study under Ziv and the town once again became a center of Musar.
+Ziv suffered from failing health which necessitated his spending long periods in his home, which was in Kelmė.
+In 1881, he returned to Kelmė, leaving his son, Nochum Zev Ziv to run the Talmud Torah in Grobin.
+Young men from Kelmė and the surrounding areas flocked to study under Ziv and the town once again became a center of Musar.

-From his home in Kelm, Ziv continued to play a role in the running of the Talmud Torah in Grobin.
+From his home in Kelmė, Ziv continued to play a role in the running of the Talmud Torah in Grobin.
 This, however, began to be too difficult and Ziv decided to close the yeshiva.
 He sent a member of his family to consult his teacher, Salanter, who was living in Germany at the time.

 Salanter disagreed with the idea and the Talmud Torah remained open in Grobin until 1886.
 In that year, Ziv's health took a turn for the worse and his doctors warned him that there was real danger to his life if he continued making the effort that the running of the yeshiva in Grobin required.
 At this point, Ziv was forced to close the Talmud Torah in Grobin.

-With the closure of the Grobin Talmud Torah, the focus of his work shifted back to Kelm, which now regained its former prominence.
+With the closure of the Grobin Talmud Torah, the focus of his work shifted back to Kelmė, which now regained its former prominence.
 Ziv established a group that was known as "Devek Tov," comprising his foremost students.
 He shared a special relationship with the group's members and he worked on writing out his discourses for them, which, unfortunately, required more strength than he had.

 A number of his students settled in Palestine in 1892, opening the "Beis HaMusar" in Jerusalem, under Ziv’s auspices and with his support.

 Ziv died on Wednesday, 26 July 1898.

 Personality

 Ziv was known for his humility, lovingkindness, thoughtfulness, and focus on order.

-At Ziv's funeral, his friend and colleague Eliezer Gordon, the rabbi and Rosh Yeshiva of Telz, said that aside from Ziv’s greatness in Torah, he had never heard a single word from him that was not related to Torah and to fear of Heaven.
+At Ziv's funeral, his friend and colleague Eliezer Gordon, the rabbi and Rosh Yeshiva of Telšiai, said that aside from Ziv’s greatness in Torah, he had never heard a single word from him that was not related to Torah and to fear of Heaven.

 Ziv was not only great in Musar but also in his knowledge of Torah and Talmud.
 Gordon, who was known as a fiery and tempestuous genius, would repeat his Talmudic thoughts to Ziv and seek his opinion on them, for he valued Ziv’s scholarship highly.
 Gordon said that his friend had been fluent in three orders of the Talmud, to such a level where he knew every comment of Rashi and Tosafot word for word.
 He was also fluent in all four divisions of the Shulchan Aruch and could locate any given Halacha within it with pinpoint precision.